zc/cimaa/README.rst

 - PagerDuty alerter implementation.

-- Meta checks for dead agents and forgotten global squelches.
+- Meta checks for dead agents and forgotten squelches.

 - Production use